-15 "Beware of false prophets, who come to you in sheep's clothing but inwardly are ravenous wolves.
-16 You will recognize them by their fruits.
-Are grapes gathered from thornbushes, or figs from thistles?
-17 So, every healthy tree bears good fruit, but the diseased tree bears bad fruit.
-18 A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
+15 "Watch out for false prophets.
+They come to you in sheep's clothing, but inwardly they are ferocious wolves.
+16 By their fruit you will recognize them.
+Do people pick grapes from thornbushes, or figs from thistles?
+17 Likewise every good tree bears good fruit, but a bad tree bears bad fruit.
+18 A good tree cannot bear bad fruit, and a bad tree cannot bear good fruit.
 19 Every tree that does not bear good fruit is cut down and thrown into the fire.
-20 Thus you will recognize them by their fruits.
+20 Thus, by their fruit you will recognize them.
+21 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven.
+22 Many will say to me on that day, 'Lord, Lord, did we not prophesy in your name, and in your name drive out demons and perform many miracles?'
+23 Then I will tell them plainly, 'I never knew you.
+Away from me, you evildoers!'

-7:15 false prophets - Such prophets seek to lead astray those on the narrow way (cf 24:4-11, 24).
+7:15 FALSE PROPHETS - Such prophets seek to lead astray those on the narrow way (cf 24:4-11, 24).
 (TLSB)